namratanpillai/antaeus/README.md

 3. Added a additional column in the Invoice table called[paymentProcessingDate].
 This field ensures that payments for a specific time period can be executed.
 4. Added countries to enable timezone specific runs.
 This is because currency alone cannot be used as an indicator for the apt timezone to consider.
 5. Assumed that scenarios of Bank holidays etc will be taken care of by the [PaymentProvider].
 In case of failures the invoices can be processed manually via the API.
 Also assumed that all of the customer bank details etc are hed by the [PaymentProvider].
 6. The payment response for the invoice is not only maintained in the status column in the [InvoiceTable] but also in a separate table called [PaymentTrackingTable].
-This table is used for reporting, and can be used to store details about the third party process.
+This table is used for reporting since all failed and successful payments are tracked, and can be used to store details about the third party process.

 ### Features Implemented